Z3rca/EmbodiedVR/README.md

 ### COPYRIGHT DISCLAIMER:
 This project uses third-party assets.
 For Inverse Kinematics the "Final IK tool"  was used. (https://assetstore.unity.com/packages/tools/animation/final-ik-14290).
 Any Rights of the asset in use or in this repository belong to the according authors.
 The project or contents of it is only free to use for educational purposes.

-# ELI - Embodied Locomotion and Interaction, previously known as  EmbodiedVR
+# ELI - Embodied Locomotion and Interaction
+previously known as  EmbodiedVR

 ELI Was a Study project based on the Hybrid Locomotion Approach for Virtual Reality at the University of Osnabrück.
 The goal was to investigate and explore methods of locomotion that induce a sense of embodiment and presence in the virtual environment while ensuring the well-being of the user.